Coffs Harbour Airport is one of the busiest regional airports in New South Wales and located just four kilometres south of the city centre.

 The Aerodrome continued under Council management until World War II when it was taken over by the Commonwealth until its return to Council in 1984 under the Local Ownerships Plan.
 As part of this Plan, Commonwealth funds were made available to widen the main runway and build a new terminal which was completed in 1987.

 During the 1980’s the Air Traffic Control Tower was installed and is administered by Air Services Australia.

-Since 1984, Council developed and implemented a series of Plans of Management to guide ongoing investment and enhancements to airport infrastructure, facilities and aviation services.
-This occurred in 1994, 2004, 2007, 2011 and 2014.
+Since 1984, Council developed and implemented a series of Management Plans to guide ongoing investment and enhancements to airport infrastructure, facilities and aviation services.
+This occurred in 1994, 2004, 2007, 2011, and 2014.

-Throughout these times, the airport runways continued to be upgraded and strengthened as aircraft sizes increased and aircraft began landing with greater frequency.
-The airport terminal too, had undergone some major changes during the period.
+Through these plans, the airport runways were upgraded and strengthened as aircraft sizes increased and aircraft began landing with greater frequency.
+The airport terminal too, underwent some major changes.

-Coffs Harbour Regional Airport recently invested in expansion works, which were completed in late 2017, with funding from the NSW State Government.
+In 2017 Coffs Harbour Airport invested in expansion works, with funding from the NSW State Government.
 These included an extension of the departures and arrivals halls, creating an additional 25 per cent of floor space, and improved passenger facilities and amenities.
-These upgrades helped meet the needs of our airport visitors and included, additional disabled toilets and the installation of a hearing augmentation system, to assist those with hearing impairment.
+These upgrades included additional disabled toilets and the installation of a hearing augmentation system, to assist those with hearing impairment.